nf-core/hicar/docs/output.md

 * `pairs/`
     * `raw/*`: The raw reads pairs for each sample and stats for the pairs.
     * `filtered/*`: The filtered files in hdf5 format.
-The hdf5 files in samefrag folder can be used to generate virtual 4C plots.
+The hdf5 files in the folder can be used to generate virtual 4C plots.
     * `QC/*`: The quality analysis results.

 </details>